DeepakAkkara/COVID-19-Severity-Analysis/README.md

 #### [K-Means Clustering](https://en.wikipedia.org/wiki/K-means_clustering)
 We used the k-means clustering algorithm on our data after projecting into a 2D space for visualizations using t-SNE.
 Since we know our non-target features come from two latent classes (those who ended up in the ICU and those who didn’t), we decided to use 2 clusters and visualize the k-means clusters in the dimensionality reduced data.
-As expected, the t-SNE reduced data appears to be in two somewhat distinct clusters.
-Unfortunately,

 ### Supervised Learning:
 The point of any machine learning task is to get some actionable results out of the data that we put in, and supervised learning will help us achieve that goal.
-The main methods being considered are chi-squared feature selection, decision trees, regression.
+The main methods being considered are chi-squared feature selection and various naive Bayes classifiers.

 #### [Chi-Squared Feature Selection](https://towardsdatascience.com/chi-square-test-for-feature-selection-in-machine-learning-206b1f0b8223)
 After conducting unsupervised analysis on the numerical data, we wanted to perform analysis on the qualitative data and determined that the chi-squared test for feature selection would be helpful in figuring out which variables are dependent with whether or not a patient lives or dies.
 We ran sklearn.feature_selection.chi2 on the data with the “died” feature as the target parameter and plotted the results with the highest chi-squared statistics.